fan9193/Code-for-2sCOPE-method/README.md

 Please refer to the function of 2sCOPE in the first part of 'Rcode_tscope.R', and refer to an example of how to use this r function in the second part of 'Rcode_tscope.R'

 PLEASE CITE AS:
-Yang, F., Qian, Y., & Xie, H. (2022).
-Addressing endogeneity using a two-stage copula generated regressor approach (No. w29708).
-National Bureau of Economic Research.
+Yang, F., Qian, Y., & Xie, H. (2024).
+EXPRESS: Addressing Endogeneity Using a Two-stage Copula Generated Regressor Approach.
+Journal of Marketing Research, 0(ja). https://doi.org/10.1177/00222437241296453